MicrosoftDocs/azure-devops-docs/docs/pipelines/library/secure-files.md

 - The [Install Apple Provisioning Profile](/azure/devops/pipelines/tasks/reference/install-apple-provisioning-profile-v1) task is a simple example that uses a secure file.
 For the source code, see [InstallAppleProvisioningProfileV1](https://github.com/Microsoft/azure-pipelines-tasks/tree/master/Tasks/InstallAppleProvisioningProfileV1).

-- To handle secure files during build or release, see the [Common module](https://github.com/Microsoft/azure-pipelines-tasks/tree/master/Tasks/Common) for tasks.
+- To handle secure files during build or release tasks, see the [Common module](https://github.com/Microsoft/azure-pipelines-tasks/tree/master/Tasks/Common) for tasks.